 These results may be surprising, given that many papers tout the outperformance of machine learning methods (\citet{gu2020empirical,freyberger2020dissecting,simon2022deep}).
 However, they are consistent with these papers once one examines the details. \citet{gu2020empirical} find that applying PCR and GBRT to 94 predictors leads to returns that are not much larger than those obtained from applying linear regression to just three predictors. \citet{freyberger2020dissecting} and \citet{simon2022deep} both examine continuous non-linear models of returns, which are differ substantially from linear PCR models and the discontinuous GBRT models.

-Moreover, the underperformance of PC-based methods is a natural consequence of the high dimensionality of expected returns (Section \ref{sec:result-pcr}).
-Unlike OLS, which requires no tuning, PC-based methods requires the choice of the number of PCs to use.
-Since predictability is high dimensional (Figures \ref{fig:pcr} and \ref{fig:spca}), the optimal choice of PCs is very large, at 25 or more for value-weighted portfolios, and 50 or more for equal-weighted portfolios.
-These optimal choices are not known in real-time, however.
-To analyze real-time returns, the standard practice is tune the number of PCs to minimize errors in a rolling validation sample (\citet{gu2020empirical}).
-We find that this kind of tuning often leads to choosing only 10 PCs, and thus suboptimal returns.
-Intuitively, high dimensionality of returns implies that the cost of overfitting is small, and thus regularization may be suboptimal.
+Moreover, the underperformance of PC-based methods is intuitive given the fact that mean returns are largely monotonic in the number of PCs used (Figures \ref{fig:pca-bysize}, \ref{fig:pca-pooled}, and \ref{fig:spca-bysize}).
+OLS always uses all PCs in the data.
+In contrast, PC-based methods need to tune the number of PCs, which can lead to too few PCs being used.

-A final theme from Table \ref{tab:imp-fore-grid} is that neural network models reliably outperform other methods.
-Mean returns are at least 20 percent larger than other methods using equal-weighting, and about 50 percent larger using value-weighting.
+The outperformance of neural network forecasts is large.
+Mean returns increase from around 50 percent per year to 65 percent using equal-weighting, and from around 30 percent per year to 40 percent using value-weighting.
 In fact, we find that other neural network architectures work quite well also, and that performance is fairly robust to ensembling and other tuning choices if early stopping is set following \citet{gu2020empirical}.
 These results support the strong performance of neural networks found in other papers (\citet{gu2020empirical,simon2022deep}) and shows that this strong performance is robust to imputation methods.